UnseenWizzard/git_training/README.md

 Now we can call the suggested `git push --set-upstream origin change_alice`, and `push` the changes on our branch to a new _remote_.
 This will create a `change_alice` branch on the _Remote Repository_ and set our _local_ `change_alice` to track that new branch.

 > There is another option if we actually want our branch to track something that already exists on the _Remote Repository_.
-Maybe a colleague has already pushed some changes, while we were working on something related to our local branch, and we'd like to integrate the two.
+Maybe a colleague has already pushed some changes, while we were working on some related issue on our local branch, and we'd like to integrate the two.
 Then we could just set the _upstream_ for our `change_alice` branch to a new _remote_ by using `git branch --set-upstream-to=origin/change_alice` and from there to track the _remote_ branch.

 After that went through have a look at your _Remote Repository_ on github, your branch will be there, ready for other people to see and work with.